gurkirat221/Spotify-clone/README.md

 # Spotify-clone
-this is an clone of spotify.
+this is a clone of spotify.